-It is easy to see why novice golfers feel that to shorten the backswing will result in shorter hitting distance.
-This in most cases is the opposite of what actually happens because most power from the golf swing is generated in the two feet before impact and the subsequent follow through.
-Swing speed is increased once the basic movement of shoulder turn has been mastered.
+It is easy to see why novice golfers feel that shortening the backswing will result in a shorter hitting distance.
+This is in most cases the opposite of what actually happens.

 In This Article

 Unfortunately, the average person starting to take up this game has to expect to put in practice on the driving range if they hope to become more proficient.

 Finding a balanced backswing is pretty unique to each individual player.
 The main thing is that it needs to be comfortable and repeatable.

 A short backswing in golf will initially produce better accuracy and from there a long distance can be achieved with confidence.